top of page

 Developer: Ruby Hotel Group

 This building would replace the existing 1960s Boots building, with retail at ground level and an extension to the Ruby Hotel above.
 While SoWN would welcome an improved building on this site, it regrets the lack of public consultation for a prominant building in this most important shopping street in Waterloo.
-We regret the loss of office and retail floor area and the addition of further hotel rooms in the area.
-We question the appropriateness of the arched window form, which is not characteristic of the area.
-As yet we have not expressed a formal position on the proposal.
+We regret the loss of office and retail floor area and the addition of further hotel rooms in the area, and question the appropriateness of the arched window form, which is not characteristic of the area.

 121 Westminster Bridge Road (London Necropolis Railway Building)